guidanoli/cartesi-blobs/examples/blobchat/cli/README.md

-# BlobChat TypeScript CLI Front-end
+# Blobchat CLI

-This CLI was created to interact with BlobChat.
+This CLI was created to interact with Blobchat.
 It uses `viem` to sign EIP-4844 transactions.

 ## Setup